FAQ

 How is the Relevance Index calculated?

-The exact formula is complex.
+The exact formula for calculating relevance is complex.

 See Relevance Index Metric for more details.